For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Falconidae (Falcons and Caracaras)

-LAUGHING FALCON (Herpetotheres cachinnans) – Heard only during our time at Rancho. [*]
+LAUGHING FALCON (Herpetotheres cachinnans) [*]

 Psittacidae (New World and African Parrots)